Zemanta/engineering-at-zemanta/7-Monitoring.md

 * Grafana is also the main source of truth for application state and performance the entire team always goes to as the **first point of contact upon state or performance inquiry**.

+### Main Grafana Dashboards

+For every application, there's a corresponding Grafana dashboard we call **"main dash"**.
+As the name reveals, such a dashboard should expose only the main important metrics for that app.

+Every panel on such dashboard, should be inlined with documentation explaining:

+* what are we looking at
+* how to notice critical behaviour
+* what are the consequences (preferably consequences for the end user) if a critical state is reached

+## Kapacitor

+## Sentry

+TODO

+## New Relic

+TODO

+### New Relic Syntethics

+TODO

+## Pagerduty